-Editor’s Note: This post was originally published in November 2017 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2017 and has been updated for freshness, accuracy, and comprehensiveness.

 In her free time, she enjoys a challenging session at the gym, tucking into a good book, and walking the beautiful Galway coastline with her dog.